 And I didn’t have to spend anything other than the money I had spent for the previous paint project.

 Here is what you will need if you are interested in painting your furniture:

-– an electric sander,,,you could use sandpaper but it will take you a lot longer.
-I did use sand paper on smaller, harder to reach areas though.
+– an electric sander.
+I mean, you could use sandpaper but it will take you a lot longer.
+I did, however, use sandpaper on smaller, harder to reach areas though.

 – primer.
 I used the smallest can they had and I have already used it for three projects and still have lots more.

-– paint- the color I used was Egg Cream for this project.
+– paint- the color I used was called Egg Cream by Behr for this project.

 – polyurethane.
-I used two coats for each chair.
-This will always be your final step in painting furniture.
+I used two coats for each chair and by the way, this will always be your last step in painting furniture.

-Good luck and I would love you to share your furniture painting projects or disasters with me here!
+Good luck!
+I would love you to share your furniture painting projects or disasters with me here!